 Workplaces should be safe environments, where we can carry out our jobs without fear for our health and wellbeing.
 Unfortunately, in some offices, warehouses, shop floors and factories, accidents and injuries do occur.
 They’re often the result of unsafe working conditions, due to lack of care or attention when it comes to workplace safety.

 Accidents in the workplace can range from the minor to the fatal.
-In the UK, more than 600,000 injuries are reported in the workplace, according to the HSE, with thousands more reporting workplace illnesses.
+In the UK, more than 620,000 injuries a year are reported in the workplace, according to the HSE, with 1.3 million suffering from a work-related illness.

-Workplace injury can be prevented if employers make an effort to keep premises safe from all potential hazards.
+Workplace injury can be prevented if employers try to keep premises safe from all potential hazards.
 If they don’t and it causes an injury, there may be grounds for an accident at work claim.

 What is classed as an accident at work?

 An accident at work can occur when an unexpected event leads to the illness or injury of an employee.
 Examples include:

 - Slips, trips and falls – These could happen because of unmarked wet floors, loose cables, or faulty equipment, such as a rickety stepladder.

 - Accidents outside of work hours – Such as an injury before or after your shift occurring while you are still on the premises.